We

 they spy Faraday and Jennifer coming down

 the staircase.
-When Kovack stops them and demands to know
+When Kovack demands to know

 where Andrea is, Faraday escapes but

-Jennifer stands transfixed.
-Brent spots
+Luckily, Brent spots

 the Marchosias medallion around her neck

-and tells Kovack to get it the hell off of
+and tells Kovack to remove the damned

-her because it's EVIL!
-He tries but
+thing because it's EVIL!
+He tries but a petulant Jennifer runs away until

-steps, where the girl trips and falls,
+the girl trips and falls,

 shattering the medallion in the process.